I am an internet individual of infinite invisible illnesses, which is why I choose to hermit and conserve my energy.

 I always found visual representations of sex like traditional porn and media to be about anything but sex - high glossed hard to fuck humans does not make sense to me as sexual.
 We are still animals at the end of the day and we really do best when we embrace the fact that we’re mammals and primarily here to eat and fuck.

 I have never been able to get erotic undertones out of my work because I believe they’re in everything we do because we’re human and it’s essentially our driving force.
-However I believe my interpretation of erotica is more cultivated by expressions of power and lust versus.
+However I believe my interpretation of erotica is more cultivated by expressions of power versus lust.
 And I’ve never been explicit - I prefer a tease.
 Instagram can hardly handle that.
 But even from a psychological perspective, once you’ve seen it, the anticipation is over.
 I prefer to never let them see it.

 So put those two young adulthood working experiences together and combine it with the fact that I’m also a pervert and you get a human that is slightly sex obsessed and and introverted internet intellectual.